 The technical information in this news release ("Technical Information") was prepared by, or under the supervision of, a qualified person (a "Qualified Person") as defined in National Instrument 43-101 Standards of Disclosure for Mineral Projects of the Canadian Securities Administrators ("NI 43-101").
 The disclosure of the Technical Information contained in this news release has been reviewed and approved by Brad Skeeles , P. Eng., Vice President of North American Operations, Brad Mercer , P. Geol., Vice President, Exploration (Technical Information related to mineral exploration activities), and Gregg Bush , P. Eng., Senior Vice President and Chief Operating Officer, all Qualified Persons under NI 43-101.

 Alternative Performance Measures

-The items marked with a "(1)" are alternative performance measures and readers should refer to Alternative Performance Measures in the Company's Interim Management's Discussion and Analysis for the three and nine months ended September 30, 2013 as filed on SEDAR and as available on the Company's website for further details.
+The items marked with a "(1)" are alternative performance measures and readers should refer to Alternative Performance Measures in the Company's Interim Management's Discussion and Analysis for the year ended December 31, 2013 as filed on SEDAR and as available on the Company's website for further details.